Crew / Volunteer Information

 The nitty-gritty details about crewing Ride weekend:

-You will be traveling along bike paths, low traffic highways and country roads as we leave the Chicago area, cross the border into Indiana and north to Three Rivers, MI where we will spend the night.
+You will be traveling along bike paths, low traffic highways and country roads as we leave the Chicago area, cross the border into Indiana and north to Sawyer, MI where we will spend the night.
 This year’s route is still being developed, but will be a max of 115 miles each day and no fewer than 100 miles each day.
 Safety and accessibility are our primary focus when designing the route.

 The Ride for AIDS Chicago route can be challenging with long stretches and some hills.
 All crew will have water and be expected to cheer riders on to keep them motivated.
 Your encouragement carries the riders a very long way!

 Pit stops will be located on the route where there are appropriate amenities, generally every 15-20 miles.
 Stops are reserved at public parks or similar with bathroom facilities, running water, vehicle access, and on the Ride route.
 Volunteers and Crew members will stop with their vehicles at designated areas.
 The ride will provide water, sports drinks and healthy snacks.